nfredrik/mickarucken/README.md

 My host operation system is MacOs/Unix.

 I have tried different type of Integrated Development Environments, IDEs, like Pycharm, VScode and Thonny.
-Thonny worked best when it comes to loading and commence exuction on the target, i.e. Pico W, so I picked Thonny.
+Thonny worked best when it comes to loading and commence execution on the target, i.e. Pico W, so I picked Thonny.
 The other two have better supports when comes to programming python, but since project i small it works well with Thonny.

 #### Flash Micropython to Raspberry Pico W

 When connecting the Pico the first time it shows up as a USB device if the push-button (BOOTSEL) is actived during boot.
 To be able to load an application code the Pico W needs firmware.
-This is easily achived by downloading firmware from this site [micropython pico w](https://micropython.org/download/RPI_PICO_W/ )and that drag and drop to dowloaded fil to the the RP2 device.
+This is easily achived by downloading firmware from this site [micropython pico w](https://micropython.org/download/RPI_PICO_W/ ) and that drag and drop to dowloaded file to the  RP2 device.
 The firmware will be loaded  and when finished, rebooted by itself.

 #### Overview, Thonny